Hijuv/Avatars/README.md

 # Ricebowl

 A bowl of delicous, fine graned, golden rice.
-For an overview press `<mod ?>`

 - Scripts in `~/.local/bin/`
 - Settings in `~/.config`